Three Days in Brussels

 I enjoyed shopping for cheese at Cremerie de Linkebeek, the fromagerie where we purchased our cheeses.
 The woman who assisted us both times had a lovely glowing complexion, like she was raised on milk and cheese and butter, and the light in the shop made it feel warm and inviting.
 They did have wonderful selection of French cheese there, even a tiny Èpoisses which set Siena's and my hearts a-skipping, but we agreed (well, Siena did not agree) that we should really try Belgian cheeses, since you can only find them in Belgium.
 It was at this cheese shop where we realized another difference between Belgium and Italy.
 Italy is all about prevarication—it takes people 10 minutes to argue about what goes in a good pasta sauce, even when they already agree with each other.
 In Brussels, there was no room for lingering decision making.
 I asked the woman at the fromagerie to recommend a Belgian cheese, a bit smelly, and she showed me one, and when I nodded that that looked like it could work, she began to cut it.
 I thought there would be a sample, or another option presented.
 Same with at the chocolate shops.
 If we pointed to a chocolate to ask what it was or even pointed a chocolate out to another family member, the employee would start to put it in a bag.
 But wait!
 Shouldn't we talk about it?
 I guess we're not going to talk about it.

 Coffee: We'd been worried about the coffee.
 I should probably watch out for retribution from French nationals the next time I leave my house for saying this, but I think French coffee is horrid, and I expected Belgian to be much the same.
-Acrid, with an almost grease-trap flavor undertone, not to put too fine a point on it.
-So we were pleasantly surprised by the quality of most of the coffee we had.
+Acrid, with an almost grease-trap flavor undertone, not to put too fine a point on it. (do remember, we live in Italy, we may be ruined in general for coffee in other countries) So we were pleasantly surprised by the quality of most of the coffee we had.
 It was delicious!
 Almost as good as Italian coffee, though at three times the price, and without the casual approach.
 Coffee is a bit of a ritual in Brussels.
 It's served on a silver tray, with a piece of chocolate or a small cookie.
 Which is lovely in its way, particularly if it had been just Keith and I, and our coffee addiction permitted just one cup of caffeinated elixir a day, and we'd been able to linger over our brew.
 As it is, I need two coffees a day, Keith needs three to four.
 And we couldn't really take the coffee to go.
 Some places didn't have take-away cups, and even when restaurants did (no bars, like in Italy, where they are set up for all manner of coffee needs), it would often be a big cup, even for an espresso.
 I enjoyed my lait russe, the delicious Belgian equivalent of a café au lait, but I think given our circumstances, I would've preferred my coffee more casual, and less of an event.
 Or at least have the second cup be casual.
 It was nice to feel treated to this one special cup, as long as the kids were playing happily in the square.

 Restaurants: We knew we wouldn't eat at many restaurants (waffles make an excellent breakfast, frites make an excellent lunch), so we chose carefully.
 We had one lunch at the restaurant at the top of the Museum of Musical Instruments, and that was fabulous.
 The view, even in the rain, was extraordinary, and it is one of those buildings where looking out of it reminds one constantly of what a remarkable building it is.
 The edges of the windows were flocked with a wrought iron design that was compelling.
 The meal was equally compelling—the children each got a plate of chicken breast (which tasted as if it had been delicately poached in broth and herbs) with delicious gravy, frites, and an applesauce that was reminiscent of homemade apple pie filling.
 And a bargain at €10,00 a plate.
 Keith and I each ordered a steak.
 After we ordered it, we realized we should've ordered a salad or something with it, but we'd forgotten that since we were in Brussels, not Italy, sides come with your meal!
 So alongside our delicious steak was a sauce that was at once velvety and savory, frites, and a lovely salad!
 Hooray!

 We had the same experience at Fin de Seicle, we were delighted when our dinner came with more than we expected.
 And that dinner was the best meal we ate in Brussels.
 Totally fabulous.
 I had the carbonnade (a beef stew made with beer, rich and soul satisfying), Keith had rabbit cooked in cherry beer (sublime in how it was hearty and light at the same time), and the kids shared a plate of sausage and stoemp (mashed potatoes with onions and herbs)and ham (which was a still on the bone, and covered with a delightful mustard sauce—Gabe and Siena's favorite dish).
 The whole experience there was amazing.
 The restaurant was packed, the menu was on the chalkboard, the beer selection was marvelous, and our waitress was smiling and accommodating.
 I ordered for myself and the children, but had wanted one more visit to the board to make sure I had the spelling, and thus the rough pronunciation down.
 But she nodded along to my shakey French with a warm smile.
 We elected Nicolas, who was delighting in his role as interpreter, to ask for boxes to take home our leftovers.
 I enjoyed watching the words dawn on him, as he played with how to ask while he finished his meal.
-He was thrilled when he hit upon exactly how to do it, and then he seamlessly said his run of French (my mother would be so proud) to the waitress, who smiled with an immediate, "Bien sûr!"
+He was thrilled when he hit upon exactly how to do it, and then he seamlessly said his run of French (my mother would be so proud) to the waitress, who smiled with an immediate, "Bien sûr!" (note: we went back in 2024, equally good.
+Maybe better.
+I had a ham knuckle which has coined the term “personal ham” in our family…rocked my world)

 Our last dinner was at Le Zinneke, a restaurant noted for its slow food approach to mussels.
 The restaurant was cozy, particularly after our sunset time at the nearby park beforehand (a lovely park with ponds, bridges, donkeys, a playground, and even rabbits hopping around).
 The service was very slow, and we narrowly avoided missing our tram back to the hotel, but the mussels were delicious.
 I don't think they were necessarily more delicious than when I make them, but it did feel wonderful to each have a heavy black pot of steaming mussels.
 Perhaps our experience would have been heightened if we'd chosen wackier sauces.
 They offer 69 options, but we all felt compelled to keep it simple.
-Only Keith branched out from a variant of what I would've made at home (garlic, white wine, cream) with his lardongueuze, and mushrooms.
+Only Keith branched out from a variant of what I would've made at home (garlic, white wine, cream) with his lardon, gueuze, and mushrooms.
 With our bill, they brought Keith and I a chilled glass of apple liquor, and the children a mini-tall glass of apple juice (that Nicolas thought tasted fresh-pressed, it had a nice sour bite to it).
 Unfortunately, knowing that our tram was coming, we hardly enjoyed it.
 As it was, we had to leap over the gate to get to the tram.

 The other dining-out experience wasn't quite a restaurant.
 Noordzee (or Mar du Nord, everything in Brussels has two names to accommodate both the French and Flemish speakers of this language divided country) is a fish market in St. Catherine's square, around the corner from our apartment.
 They have a few table with umbrellas in front of their stand, but they are tall tables, with no chairs.
 Gabe had to walk around savoring his fried shrimp, but he didn't seem to mind.
 That might have been the best shrimp I've ever had.
 Impossibly fresh, with a crunchy fried coating that extended the savory flavor of the shrimp, rather than cloaking it.
 We also ordered two shrimp croquettes.
 A common dish on the coast, these were breaded and fried ovals of shrimpy goodness.
 The shrimp were whole, and in a creamy, almost tomato-y preparation.
 I don't know what it was, but it was roughly the consistency of thin mashed potatoes.
 My favorite, though, was the fish soup...It was perfect for that rainy, Belgian afternoon.
 Slightly spicy, with enough diced vegetables to give it texture, and enough fish to give it a deep flavor.
 It was so good that when we smelled them making it the next morning at 9 AM, we wanted a bowl for breakfast.
+(2024 update: there are many more tables now, filling the square.
+The soup is just as good, if not better.
+And there is a frite stand just half a block down the square, same side of the street as Nordzee.
+They don’t seem to mind if you bring your own frites, which really just elevated the whole experience).

 We missed the other fabulous seafood in St. Catherine's square.
 There is a seafood stall which sells oysters on weekends that are supposed to be absolutely amazing.
 We saw the stand, but it was in the morning, too early even for me to stomach the idea of a chilled oyster.
 And, besides, there was confusion about if they would shuck them, even if we came back later.
 But I'm sorry we missed them.